Blosc/blogsite/posts/zfp-plugin.rst

 The integration of ZFP as a codec plugin will greatly enhance the capabilities of lossy compression inside C-Blosc2.
 The current ZFP plugin supports different modes; if users want to specify data loss during compression, it is recommended to use the FIXED-ACCURACY or FIXED-PRECISION modes (and most specially the former because of its better compression performance).

-However, if the priority is to get good compression ratios without paying too much attention to the amount of data loss, one should use the FIXED-RATE mode, which let choose the desired compression ratio.
-This mode also has the advantage that a "third partition" can be used for improving slicing speed.
+However, if the priority is to get specific compression ratios without paying too much attention to the amount of data loss, one should use the FIXED-RATE mode, which let choose the desired compression ratio.
+This mode also has the advantage that a "third partition" can be used for improving random elements access speed.

 This work has been done thanks to a Small Development Grant from the `NumFOCUS Foundation <https://numfocus.org>`_, to whom we are very grateful indeed.
 NumFOCUS is doing a excellent job in sponsoring scientific projects and you can donate to the Blosc project (or many others under the NumFOCUS umbrella) via its `donation page <https://numfocus.org/support#donate>`_.